FrancescoDiSalesGithub/Kubernetes-component-templates/README.md

 # Kubernetes component templates

-this repository has got the default YAML template for each kubernet component.
+this repository has got the default YAML template for each kubernetes component.